ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 {{dataflow}} shows a basic model for communication between an Attester, a Verifier, and a Relying Party.
 The Attester conveys its Evidence to the Verifier for appraisal, and the Relying Party gets the Attestation Result from the Verifier.
 There are multiple other possible models.
-This section includes some reference models, but this is not intended to be a restrictive list, and other variations may exist.
+This section includes some reference models.
+This is not intended to be a restrictive list, and other variations may exist.

 ## Passport Model

+The passport model is so named because of its resemblance to how nations issue passports to their citizens.
+The nature of the Evidence that an individual needs to provide to its local authority is specific to the country involved.
+The citizen retains control of the resulting passport document and presents it to other entities when it needs to assert a citizenship or identity claim, such as an airport immigration desk.
+The passport is considered sufficient because it vouches for the citizenship and identity claims, and it is issued by a trusted authority.
+Thus, in this immigration desk analogy, the passport issuing agency is a Verifier, the passport is an Attestation Result, and the immigration desk is a Relying Party.

 In this model, an Attester conveys Evidence to a Verifier, which compares the Evidence against its Appraisal Policy.
 The Verifier then gives back